ErpNetDocs/tech/concepts/erp-instances.md

 The @@name service is a hosted ERP service.
 Accessing the data is done through ERP instances.

 When you sign up at **[erp.net](https://erp.net/)**, you can create and manage a **new** instance.
-It's a tenant in a hosting environment, allowing the management of multiple related legal entities (companies) in one instance.
-You don't need to create separate instances per managed company.
+It's a tenant in a hosting environment, allowing the management of multiple related legal entities (companies) in one instance. <br> You don't need to create separate instances per managed company.

 Each instance has a unique **name** and can be accessed at *https://<<instance_name>>.my.erp.net*